MooreNick/ExampleProject/README.md

 will greatly aid in obtaining my first position.
 I think my primary downfall so far is my lack of professional experience.
 I did not get an internship.
 I completed my CS degree in two years.
 In order to facilitate the rapid graduation I took the maximum amount of summer classes I could, I thought graduating six-months early was a bigger advantage.

+I am also excited for the idea to have something like this project at the beginning of my career.
+It will be fun to look back and see progress in different skills.